EdygerM/SchedulerRobots/README.md

 This script is designed to run continuously until stopped manually.
 If you want to run it for a specific amount of time or until a specific condition is met, you'll need to modify the `while` loop in the `if __name__ == '__main__':` section.

 ## Contact Information
-For further queries or if you encounter any issues, please contact [Your Name] at [Your Email].
+For further queries or if you encounter any issues, please contact `Edy Mariano` at `edy.mariano@epfl.ch`.